Best champagne in 2022: the ultimate fizz selection

-Whether you’re hunting down a bottle for that birthday celebration or simply limbering up in advance for the festive period, it’s pretty much a given that you can never have too many bubbles in the cellar (or, more likely, the wine rack).
-It’s for this exact reason that ShortList have compiled our pick of the best champagne and sparkling wines around.
+Whether you’re hunting down a bottle for that birthday celebration or simply celebrating a big change in your life, it’s pretty much a given that you can never have too many bubbles in the cellar (or, more likely, the wine rack).
+It’s for this exact reason that we have compiled our pick of the best champagne and sparkling wines around.

 We’ve covered the spectrum; from high-end champagne brands renowned for their quality to deliciously affordable Prosecco.
 This selection really does cater to every budget.